malindasuhash/malindasuhash.github.io/_drafts/2020-04-05-ccsk-distilled.md

   - Customer has to depend on third-party attestations of provider to understand their compliance and alignment/gaps.
   - Pass-through audit - form of compliance inheritance.
 Providers services including infrastructure has gone through an audit to a compliance standard.
 Provider maintains their compliance.
   - Customer must understand where their data and services are.
-  - Note that not all services are audits aganist all compliance regimes, customer must make sure they use the vetted services to build their compliant solution.
+  - Note that not all services are audits aganist all compliance regimes, customer must make sure they use vetted services to build their compliant solution.

 ### Audits
 - Audit and assessments are mechanisms to document compliance with internal and external requirements.
 It is expected to include compliance determination (what is the outcome).
-- Audit management include management of all activities related to audits and assessmenets.
+- Audit management include management of all activities related to audits and assessments.
   - Determines requirements
   - Scope
   - Scheduling